 The NExT will be conducted for the first time in 2024.
 However, there will be a practise exam on July 28, for which registration is open from June 28 to July 10, 2023.
 The exam is scheduled to be computer-based in May 2024.
 It will be held twice, in May and November.
 The National Exit Test (NExT) is most likely administered by the AIIMS in New Delhi.
 The exam is conducted in two steps: Step 1 and Step 2.

 Ans.
 Additional NMC NExT Step 1 exams are held once a year, and candidates who fail one or more of the six subjects are eligible to take these exams.
-There is no limit to the number of times you can take the NExT exam.
-The only requirement is that the candidate has passed the NExT 1 exam within 10 years of attending the MBBS.
+There is no limit to the number of times you can take the next exam.
+The only requirement is that the candidate have passed the NExT 1 exam within 10 years of attending the MBBS.

-As mentioned above, without a NEXT qualification, you are not eligible to be a doctor or an intern in India.
+As mentioned above, without a next exam qualification, you are not eligible to be a doctor or an intern in India.

-NEXT will tend to narrow down the shortcuts many aspirants have taken in recent years to get their desired seats.
-Conceptual learning replaces memorization and students need to focus more on clinical and application-based learning.
+The next exam will tend to narrow down the shortcuts many aspirants have taken in recent years to get their desired seats.
+Conceptual learning replaces memorization, and students need to focus more on clinical and application-based learning.

-There are some significant advantages of NExt exams which are give below.
-Uniformity through individual testing Abolition of unnecessary documents for international students Many illegal activities by unlicensed doctors will be restricted Clinical and application-based exams make the MBBS graduates more qualified
+There are some significant advantages to the next exam which are given below.
+Uniformity through individual testing Abolition of unnecessary documents for international students Many illegal activities by unlicensed doctors will be restricted Clinical and application-based exams make MBBS graduates more qualified.

-NEXT is a pattern that aims to produce more competent doctors with a more practical, applied and clinical approach, so it has no major drawbacks compared to NEET PG.
-However, the NEXT exam pattern overall lengthens the overall duration of medical education.
+The next exam NEXT is a pattern that aims to produce more competent doctors with a more practical, applied, and clinical approach, so it has no major drawbacks compared to NEET PG.
+However, the next exam pattern overall lengthens the overall duration of medical education.

-The format of NEXT is more comprehensive than the existing NEET PG, and clinical skills are thoroughly tested.
-The first part of this exam (NEXT 1) consists of an objective MCQ-based paper whose rank determines the placement in PG medical courses and the eligibility for post-MBBS internships.
-The second part of NEXT (NEXT 2) is practice-oriented and tests students' practical performance.
-If a student fails to master any part of it, that student will not be given a PG seat and a license to practice in India.
+The format of the next exam is more comprehensive than the existing NEET PG, and clinical skills are thoroughly tested.
+The first part of this exam (NExT 1) consists of an objective MCQ-based paper whose rank determines the placement in PG medical courses and the eligibility for post-MBBS internships.
+The second part of NEXT (NExT 2) is practice-oriented and tests students' practical performance.
+If a student fails to master any part of it, that student will not be given a PG seat and a licence to practise in India.